Tarpon Fishing Mexico's Holbox Island

 Non-Angling Activities and Options

 As good as the fishing is at Isla Holbox, most tourists come here to enjoy the relaxing atmosphere on an island featuring one small village, streets of sand, and the friendliest people in the Yucatan.
 The island’s “Laguna Yalahau” is a mangrove-filled lagoon full of dolphins, flamingos, and many different species of fish.
 Isla de Pájaros (Bird Island) is located in the Laguna Yalahau and is home to over 140 different species of birds.
-This Island is a protected natural area which can be reached only by boat.
+This Island is a protected natural area that can be reached only by boat.
 Although snorkeling and diving are not great, the beaches on Holbox are splendid and swimming is easy.
 Non-anglers can also enjoy horseback riding, kite surfing, golf carts for exploring the island, bicycle rentals, and much more.

 Internet / Communications